OntimizeWeb/docs/docs/components/data/35-o-table.component.md

 </o-table>
 ```
 <div class="notice--warning" markdown="1">
-  **WARNING:** We recommend configuring the query-method so that the post requests are more optimal, since if it is not configured, all the values ​​will be obtained without taking into account whether they are different
+  **WARNING:** We recommend configuring the query-method so that the post requests are more optimal, since if it is not configured, all the values ​​will be obtained without taking into account whether they are different.
 </div>

 ![Filtering columns by all data]({{ "/assets/images/components/tabla/filter-by-column-all-data.png" | absolute_url }}){: .comp-example-img}